Mig-uel/aws-saa/iam-aws-cli/README.md

   - **Lambda Execution Role**: Allows Lambda functions to access AWS resources.
   - **Roles for CloudFormation**: Allows CloudFormation stacks to create and manage resources on your behalf.

+### IAM: Security Tools

+IAM provides several security tools to help you manage access to your AWS resources:

+- **IAM Credentials Report**: A report that lists all IAM users in your account and their credentials, including access keys and MFA devices.
+- **IAM Last Accessed**: A tool that shows the service permissions granted to IAM users and roles, along with the last accessed time for each service.
+  - You can use this information to identify unused permissions and reduce the risk of over-permissioned users.

 ## AWS Access Keys, CLI, and SDKs

 ### How Can Users Access AWS?